Emilio Aguinaldo: Death and legacy

-Aguinaldo was rushed to Veterans Memorial Medical Center in Quezon City on October 5, 1962, under the care of Dr. Juana Blanco Fernandez, MD, where he stayed for 469 days until he died of coronary thrombosis on February 6, 1964, one month before his 95th birthday.
+Aguinaldo was rushed to Veterans Memorial Medical Center (VMMC) in Quezon City on October 5, 1962, under the care of Dr. Juana Blanco Fernandez, where he stayed for 469 days.
+He died of coronary thrombosis on February 6, 1964, at 3:05 am PHT, one month before his 95th birthday.
+Although Aguinaldo had renounced his Roman Catholic faith when battling against Spanish rule, he reconciled with the Church and received the last rites from VMMC's Catholic chaplain.
 A year before his death, he had donated his lot and mansion to the government.
 The property now serves as a shrine to "perpetuate the spirit of the Revolution of 1896."

+Philippine President Diosdado Macapagal declared February 6 to 20, 1964 as "period of national mourning" over Aguinaldo's death.
+Aguinaldo was accorded a state funeral.

+His remains lay in state at his residence in Kawit from February 6 to 11, and then at Malacañang Palace from February 11 to 14.
+On February 14, his remains were brought to Manila Cathedral for a requiem mass in the morning presided over by Manila Archbishop, Cardinal Rufino Santos, and then to the Legislative Building for public viewing and necrological service on the next day.
+From Manila, his remains were returned to Kawit on February 15 for a vigil mass and a final requiem mass in the morning of the next day at Kawit Church.
+His remains were finally interred at the grounds of his residence in Kawit, Cavite.

-In 1964, he published his book, Mga Gunita ng Himagsikan (Memoirs of the Revolution).
-A second publication was made in 1998 during the 100th anniversary of Philippine Independence.
+Aguinaldo's book Mga Gunita ng Himagsikan (Memoirs of the Revolution) was published in 1964.
+A second publication was made in 1998 for the 100th anniversary of Philippine Independence.

 According to Larry M. Henares of the Manila Standard, a consensus had formed by the late 20th century that Aguinaldo was the greatest president in Philippine history for his executory role in the Philippine Revolution's victory against Spain and his struggle to maintain the nation's independence during the Philippine–American War.